carpentries-incubator/lc-litsearchr/_episodes/15-selecting-search-terms.md

 ~~~
 {: .language-r}

+> ## Exercise: Changing cutoff stringency
+>
+> In some cases, we may want to be more or less flexible with where the cutoff is placed for term importance.
+> Using the code from the lesson as a template, find a new cutoff that returns 80% of the strength of the network.
+>
+{: .callout}

 Next, we want to reduce our graph (`reduce_graph`) to only terms that have a node strength above our cutoff value.
 We can then get the keywords (`get_keywords`) that are still included in the network, which will give us a vector of important keywords to manually consider whether or not they should be included in the search terms.